-Aupair in Germany: Requirements, Salary and More (A to Z Guide)
+Aupair in Germany Requirements, Salary & More (A to Z Guide)

 Aupair in Germany

 Are you dreaming of living in Germany and immersing yourself in its rich culture?
 Do you love working with children and want to gain valuable experience while exploring a new country?
-If the answers are ‘YES’ then look no further than becoming an Aupair in Germany!
+If the answer is ‘YES’ then look no further than becoming an Aupair in Germany!

-Aupair in Germany: Things you need to know
+Aupair in Germany Requirements: Things you need to know

 Knowledge of the German language is important.
 You have to have ‘Deutsch Zertifikat A1’.
 German authority thinks language proficiency is important since it helps with communication and integration into the host family.

 German law mandates that au pairs receive a monthly stipend which is 280€ at the moment.
-Besides that, you will get accommodation, meals, and language course fees up to 70€ per month and a monthly transport ticket.
+Additionally, you’ll receive housing, meals, and language course expenses up to 70€ per month.
+You’ll also get a monthly transportation ticket.
 Normally host families ensure Aupair’s basic needs are met.

 What is an Aupair?

-The term “au pair” comes from French and means “on par” or “equal to,” emphasizing the idea of a mutually beneficial relationship between the au pair and the host family.
-Au pairs are usually young adults, often between the ages of 18 and 30, who are interested in gaining cultural exchange, improving language skills, and experiencing life in a different country.
+The word “au pair” comes from French, meaning “on par” or “equal to.”
+It highlights the idea of a mutually beneficial relationship between the au pair and the host family.

 Aupair in Germany